-An electric hoist is a safe alternative to fork trucks for bulk bag unloaders (also known as super sack discharger).
-Not only does an electric hoist eliminate the need to have a fork truck lift a 2,000-pound bulk bag 10 to 12 feet into the air, it also provides additional operational and financial benefits.
+Electric hoist away bags are a safe alternative to fork trucks for bulk bag unloaders (also known as super sack discharger).
+Not only does the electric hoist away bags eliminate the need to have a fork truck lift a 2,000-pound bulk bag 10 to 12 feet into the air, it also provides additional operational and financial benefits.

 Bulk Bag Unloaders Reduce Labor Cost and Boost Efficiency

 To load a bulk bag discharger with a forklift as safely as possible requires two workers.
 One drives the forklift and hoists the bag.
 The other climbs up on the unloader and secures the bag to the suspension frame.